pwt/docker-airconnect-arm/README.md

 The docker image name is `psychlist/docker-airconnect-arm` on Docker Hub [3].

-Feedback and suggestions are welcome: feel free to use the issue at [4].
+Feedback and suggestions are welcome: feel free to use the issue at [4] for this purpose.

 ## Requirements